 The SATC holds its plant and equipment assets for their service potential (value in use).
-Other than as disclosed in note 6.3, there were no indications of impairment of plant and equipment at 30 June 2022.
+There were no indications of impairment of plant and equipment at 30 June 2023.

 6.1.3 Leased Plant and Equipment

 Right-of-use plant and equipment assets leased by the SATC are measured at cost.
 Short term leases of 12 months or less and low value leases where the underlying asset value is less than \$15 000 are not recognised as right-of-use assets.
 The associated rent payments are recognised as expenses and disclosed in note 4.3.